Tushar Sethi, MSc, DIC | Head of Operations, Spatial Ecology | Director, Margosa Environmental Solutions Ltd. Publications

 Tushar is Head of Operations at Spatial-Ecology.
-He is an environmental technologist and responsible for the company’s strategic agenda, communications and business development.
+He has an environmental engineering and management background, and is responsible for the company’s strategic agenda, communications and business development.

 Tushar has extensive experience in strategy consultancy and the techno-economic analysis of infrastructure projects.
 His wide-ranging coverage of environmental infrastructure includes water management, waste treatment and materials recovery, and energy from waste and other renewable sources.

 Prior to joining Spatial-Ecology, Tushar founded Margosa Environmental Solutions Ltd, a cleantech strategy consultancy based in London.
-He has provided expert insight into the alternative energy and environmental technology markets to a variety of clients, including investment managers, and government and private sector institutions in Asia, Europe and the US.
+He has provided expert insight into the environmental technology and alternative energy industry to a variety of clients, including investment managers, and government and private sector institutions in Asia, Europe and the US.

-Before his career as an environmental technologist, Tushar worked for several years in liability risk management (Fixed Income Derivatives) at Merrill Lynch and Debt Origination at Daiwa Capital Markets.
+Before his career in environmental services, Tushar worked for several years in liability risk management at Merrill Lynch and Debt Origination at Daiwa Capital Markets.
 He originated structured and plain vanilla debt for energy and infrastructure companies, government agencies and financial institutions in Europe.

 Tushar holds an MSc, DIC in Environmental Technology from Imperial College London.
 In addition, he has an MSc from the London School of Economics and a BA from Emory University.
 His favourite pastimes are tennis, photography and fishing.